 Kenshin nodded and bade him a casual goodbye that seemed somehow very cold in spite of its informality.
 Even the wave he offered from the door before he slipped out was no consolation.
 And Sano was left staring down at the last of the dango and the sake he fully intended to finish before he left, wondering where all the pleasure in his night had gone.

-Sano wasn’t sure how he endured the remaining four days before Saitou returned.
+How Sano endured the remaining four days before Saitou returned, Sano wasn’t at all certain.
 Though he did make it to the dojo on two separate occasions, all that happened there was the assignment of chores and babysitting jobs and the opportunity to observe Kaoru making eyes at Kenshin, who was as gorgeous and oblivious as ever, and Sano came back extremely frustrated.
 Eventually he was so agitated, and judged himself so impossible to be around, that he lay in the bath the entire last day of Saitou’s absence, emerging only to stoke the fire for another period of hot water, alternately napping and languidly masturbating.

 The only coherent dream he had during any instance of sleep, however, was about Saitou rather than Kenshin, and explicit enough that he awoke with an erection to go along with his confusion.
 He needed Saitou here, to put things in perspective, to calm him down, to get everything back on track.
 With Saitou around, things were a lot easier to understand — everything except Saitou himself.

-He had shamelessly been sleeping in Saitou’s bed all week, and didn’t think twice about preparing to do so knowing that its rightful owner might join him there tonight.
+He’d been shamelessly sleeping in Saitou’s bed all week, and didn’t think twice about preparing to do so knowing its rightful owner might join him there tonight.
 It wasn’t as if he hadn’t been using it when Saitou was around, and anyway this was all just an arrangement.
 But it did feel odd to be surrounded by that cigarette smell, which never really washed out of the linens, without actually having the smoker in the house.
 It felt… wrong… somehow.
 Of course the whole situation was wrong, but it wouldn’t last much longer.
-Because Kenshin’s wedding was approaching fast, and Sano would be damned if he lost him after working so hard.
+Because Kenshin’s wedding careened toward them faster every day, and Sano would be damned if he lost him after working so hard.

 Having stripped to his wraps, he tossed his clothes aside on the floor and himself down onto the futon.
-Though it was a hot night, he always felt the need, in bed, to be covered with something, and pulled the blanket loosely over his stomach.
+Though the night was hot, he always felt the need, in bed, to be covered with something, and pulled the blanket loosely over his stomach.
 Then he closed his eyes, lay still, and tried to escape the confusion of today’s thoughts by forcing himself to contemplate Kenshin coherently and purposefully.

 Then he spent longer than usual making supper.
-Things were not turning out the way he wanted them, for some reason.
-And the table just didn’t look right no matter how many times he reset it; it took four attempts before he was grudgingly satisfied.
+Things weren’t turning out the way he wanted them, for some reason.
+And the table didn’t look right no matter how many times he reset it; it took four attempts before he considered himself (grudgingly) satisfied.
 Saitou must really be rubbing off on him — he’d never cared this much before whether the rice was perfect or whether the chopsticks were at the correct angle!